Human resources officer

 As a human resources officer, you'll need to:

-• liaise with a range of people involved in policy areas such as staff performance and health and safety
+- liaise with a range of managers involved in policy areas such as staff performance, organisational structure, and health and safety

 Salary

-Income data from the Chartered Institute of Personnel and Development (CIPD) and Reed Human Resources 2021 Salary Guide.
+Income data from CIPD HR-inform with the permission of the Chartered Institute of Personnel and Development (CIPD).
 Figures are intended as a guide only.

 Working hours

 You'll generally work a standard 37-hour week, Monday to Friday, but hours could sometimes include shift or weekend work.
-There may also be a requirement to work extra hours to meet deadlines.
+You may also have to work extra hours to meet deadlines.

 Part-time and job-share positions and opportunities for flexible working may be available.